 Breaches of the Code, research misconduct, and the framework for resolving allegations

 The Baker Institute takes allegations of research misconduct seriously and has formal procedures in place for receiving and managing such allegations in accordance with the Code.
 The Institute's Research conduct policy and procedures outlines the Institute's policy and procedures for investigating and managing potential breaches.

-The Research Office provides oversight of all aspects of the Institute's research administration including animal ethics and research governance activities; research policy; research integrity and research strategy.
+The Baker Institute's Research Management team provides oversight of all aspects of the Institute's research administration including animal ethics and research governance activities; research policy; research integrity and research strategy.

 The office is also responsible for supervising administration of external, competitive research grants and identifying external, competitive research funding opportunities.
 In keeping with these responsibilities, the office provides advice and support for applicants to funding schemes by reviewing applications for compliance with funding rules.